CliftonKovacek/fhevm-react-template/README.md

 # 🔐 Universal FHEVM SDK

-**Framework-agnostic SDK for building confidential dApps with Zama's FHEVM**
+**Framework-agnostic SDK for building confidential applications with Zama's FHEVM**

 Simple, consistent, and developer-friendly - just like wagmi, but for encrypted data.